RobinsonAmianda/python-p3-functions/README.md

 it is necessary to put _something_ inside of an empty function- comments, sadly, do not count.

-Python developers typically opt for `pass` over `return None` because it is a statement rather than an expression.
+Python developers typically opt for `pass` over `return None` because it is statement rather than an expression.
 It does not terminate the function like a `return` statement would do.
 You can even put code after your `pass` and it will be executed!
 A `pass` statement reminds you that there is work to be done